CopernicaMarketingSoftware/Documentation/Mailerq/4.0/download-instructions.md

 MailerQ is distributed in binary form for a number of Linux distributions.
-The best way to download MailerQ is to add the Copernica repository (Copernica is the company that develops MailerQ) to the list of sources that are used by your "apt-get" or "yum" package manager.
+The best way to download MailerQ is to add the Copernica repository (Copernica is the company that develops MailerQ) to the list of sources used by your "apt-get" or "yum" package manager.
 After doing this, you can use the regular software update tools to stay up to date with the latest version of MailerQ.